+The defendant must pay the total crimin al monetary penalties under the schedule of payments on Sheet 6.

+Assessment Fine

+Restitution

+Totals: \$ \$100.00 \$ 200,000.00

+10(213. Ψ \$100.00 \$ 200,000.00

+[] The determination of restitution is deferred until \.
+An Amended Judgment in a Criminal Case (AO 245C) will be entered after such determination.

+[] The defendant shall make restitution (including community restitution) to the following payees in the amount listed below.
+The defendant shall make all payments directly to the U.S. District Court Clerk's Office who will disburse payments to the payee.

+If the defendant makes a partial payment, each payee shall receive an approximately proportional payment unless specified otherwise in the priority order or percentage payment column below.
+However, pursuant to 18 U.S.C. § 3664(i), all nonfederal victims must be paid before the United States is paid.

+Name of Payee Total Loss Restitution Ordered Priority or Percentage

+Totals: \$ \$

+° Ф

+[] Restitution amount ordered pursuant to plea agreement \$ \

-7 The defendant must pay the total criminal moneta ry penalties under t he schedule of payments a on Sheet 6.
-Fine Restitution Totals: \$ 1 \$100.00 \$ 200,000.00 ] The determination of restitution is deferred until An Amended Judgment in a Criminal Case (AO 245C) will be entered after such determination.
-The defendant shall make restite adant shall make all payments d es in the amount listed below.
-Thurse payments to the payee. ıe If the defendant makes a partial payment, each payee shall receive an approximately proportional payment unless specified otherwise in the priority order or percentage payment column below.
-However, pursuant to 18 U.S.C. § 3664(i), all nonfederal rictims must be paid before the United States is paid.
-Na ame of Payee Total Loss Restitution Ordered Priority or Percentage Totals: \$ \$ [] Restitution amount ordered pur rsuant to plea agr eement \$ [x] e date of the judg ment, pursuant to 1 8 U.S.C. § 3612(f).
-All stitution or fine is paid in full of the payment options on Sheet 6 [] The court determined that the defendant does no ot have the ability to pay interest, and it is or dered that: [] the interest requirement is s waived for the [] fine [] res titution. [] the interest requirement for or the [] find e [] restitution is modified as follows: ı
+- [x] The defendant must pay interest on restitution and a fine of more than \$2,500, unless the restitution or fine is paid in full before the fifteenth day after the date of the judgment, pursuant to 18 U.S.C. § 3612(f).
+All of the payment options on Sheet 6, may be subject to penalties for delinquency and default, pursuant to 18 U.S.C. § 3612(g). - [] The court determined that the defendant does not have the ability to pay interest, and it is ordered that: - [] the interest requirement is waived for the [] fine [] restitution. - [] the interest requirement for the [] fine [] restitution is modified as follows:

-^{} Findings for the total amount of losses are required under Chapters 109A, 110, 110A, and 113A of Title 18 for offenses committed on or after September 13, 1994, but before April 23, 1996.